diegoqueres/newsletter-to-kindle/README.md

 🚀 _Under construction_ 🚧

 ## Version
-_0.5.0: Experimental version._
+_0.9.0: Experimental version._

 ## Features
-- [x] Read newsletter feed content and post articles to a single Kindle user;
+- [x] Read newsletter feed content and post articles to kindle delivery e-mail;
 - [x] Registration of multiple feeds;
 - [x] Article translations (full or bilingual translation, based on Azure Translator API);
-- [x] Improve and implement all necessary tests;
+- [x] Rest API to manage newsletters, users and subscriptions;
-- [ ] Log of submitted articles to improve the delivery verification _(today it is very simple)_;
+- [x] Log of submitted articles to improve the delivery verification;

 - _(optional)_ Allow sending article images _(Need better tests of Amazon Send to Kindle.
 Apparently it fails to deliver a portion of the images)_.
 - _(optional)_ The application currently sends 1 file for each article.
 It can allow sending a file containing multiple related articles.
--  _(optional)_ This application is currently single user.
-But it can become a scalable service/support multiple users, for instance.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.